Hammad214508/Quarantine-Coding/README.md

 # Quarantine-Coding
 Programming questions during Covid-19 pandemic.
-Using Leetcode top interview questions.
-The question description can be found in the files themselves.
+Using Leetcode top interview questions with medium difficulty.
+The question description can be found in the files themselves and the leetcode number is also given.

 1. Add Two Numbers (Leetcode 2)